Chas-Advance-Grupp-4/project-files/projects/ChasAdvancePlanning/planning/HOOKS_SETUP.md

 - `install-hooks.sh` is the installer script.
 - `HOOKS_SETUP.md` is this documentation.

-> Note: No changes or `chmod` are needed in the planning repository itself.
+> Note: If you get a similair "zsh: permission denied: /path/to/file/install-hooks.sh error".
+Please run "chmod +x /path/to/file/install-hooks.sh"

 ---

 ## 3. Installing Hooks in Your Project Repository

-**Before running the hooks, you need to install them in your project repo.** The installation will:
+**Before running the hooks, you need to install them in your project repo.**

+The installation will:
 - Create a `.githooks/` folder in your project if it doesn't exist.
 - Copy hook files from the planning repository.
 - Make the hooks executable.